Sprung floor: Benefits

 Modern sprung floors are considered the best kind for dance and indoor sports and physical education, as they enhance performance and significantly reduce injuries.
 A study by Smith et al. (2015) found that dancers using sprung floors reported fewer injuries compared to those on non-sprung surfaces.
-Additionally, research by the International Association of Dance Medicine and Science (IADMS) supports the effectiveness of sprung floors in minimizing joint stress.
+Research by the International Association of Dance Medicine and Science (IADMS) supports the effectiveness of sprung floors in minimizing joint stress.

 Sprung floors provide numerous advantages for dancers compared to traditional flooring.
 The cushioning and shock absorption of a sprung floor helps to reduce the risk of injuries such as ankle sprains, shin splints, and joint pain that can occur from the high-impact movements of dance.
 The "give" of a sprung floor also allows dancers to land jumps and perform other acrobatic elements with less stress on their bodies.
 Additionally, the increased energy return of a sprung floor can enhance a dancer's performance by providing a springy surface that propels their movements.
 Many professional dance companies and studios therefore prioritize having sprung floors installed to protect their dancers' health and enable them to perform at their best.